JohnRising/stackup/apps/docs/docs/packages/bundler/configure.md

 # Configure

-Options to configure a standalone RPC client.
+Options to configure a standalone Bundler and RPC client.

-The client can be configured through environment variables.
+The Bundler can be configured through environment variables.
 Some variables may be required while others are optional.

 ## Environment variables